AI Use Cases/Healthcare

 How does AI optimize programmatic ad bidding for Healthcare?

-Revenue Institute's AI engine connects your marketing channels directly to patient encounter outcomes by ingesting de-identified data from Epic, Cerner, and athenahealth, then dynamically adjusting bids to maximize cost-per-qualified-appointment rather than cost-per-click.
+Revenue Institute's system connects your marketing channels directly to patient encounter outcomes by ingesting de-identified data from Epic, Cerner, and athenahealth, then generating bid recommendations to maximize cost-per-qualified-appointment rather than cost-per-click.
 The system learns which audience segments and channels drive patients who complete appointments, pass insurance verification, and generate clean claims - not just clicks.
 It operates within HIPAA boundaries by working at the cohort level (age range, insurance type, specialty) rather than individual patient records, allowing your marketing ops team to concentrate spend on high-intent segments while the model continuously retrains on new encounter data to adapt to payer mix changes and seasonal demand shifts.

 Is our Marketing data kept secure during this process?